panaverse/learn-nextjs/step03_route_page_variables/README.md

-# Nested Routing in Next.js
+# Using route variables inside our pages

 Read Pages 37 of Chapter 3 of the [Real World Next.js](https://www.packtpub.com/product/real-world-next-js/9781801073493)